awsdocs/amazon-sagemaker-developer-guide/doc_source/ex1-preprocess-data-transform.md

   convert_data()
   ```

-  After it converts the dataset to the CSV format, ,the code uploads the CSV file to the S3 bucket\.
+  After it converts the dataset to the CSV format, the code uploads the CSV file to the S3 bucket\.

 **Next Step**
 [Step 5: Train a Model](ex1-train-model.md)